Prompt Engineering · OrevateAI

 While shrinking jeans might seem straightforward, there are a few pitfalls that can lead to disappointing results or even damage your favorite pair.
 Paying attention to these details can save you a lot of heartache.

 One of the most common mistakes people make is using fabric softener.
-As I mentioned, fabric softener coats the cotton fibers, making them smoother and more resistant to heat and moisture.
-This actually prevents shrinkage.
-Always skip the softener when you’re trying to tighten your denim.
+Fabric softener coats the cotton fibers, making them smoother and more resistant to the heat and moisture needed for shrinkage.
+Always skip fabric softener when you intend to shrink your jeans.

 Targeting Specific Areas of Your Jeans